 - Q Can I bowl if I have a lower back injury?

-- Q What is the best way to sleep for someone with back pain?
+- Q What types of exercise are safe for someone with back pain?